Keyboard shortcuts

 Disposal journal entries

 Disposal transactions can be written in any of these styles.
-The user manual’s “Recording disposals” section walks through each with examples and trade-offs.
+The user manual’s “Recording gains” section walks through each with examples and trade-offs.

 1. No gain postings.
 After lot matching, hledger computes the disposal gain and infers realised gain and unrealised gain postings for the transaction (journalAddOrCheckGainPostings).
 The inferred amounts are rounded to the entry’s local precision for the gain commodity (or if that is 0, and the gain has non-zero cents, decimal precision 2.
 See “Gain precision” below).